-Almost every major credit card issuer has at least one credit card with an awesome balance transfer promotion that will allow you to pay no interest on your balance for at least six months or give you other rewards.
-If you're currently paying a high-interest rate on one of your credit cards, you may jump at the chance to apply for a balance transfer credit card and move your balance.
-Making a balance transfer might help you save money on interest, but it could hurt your credit score.
+Almost every major credit card issuer runs offers for an awesome balance transfer promotion that will allow you to pay no interest on your balance for at least six months or give you other rewards.
+If you're currently paying a high-interest rate on one of your credit cards, you may jump at the chance to apply for a balance transfer card and move your high-interest balance.

 How Your Credit Score Is Calculated